vitroid/GenIce/README.md

 iceR   | Partial plastic ice R [Mochizuki 2014]. iceT   | Partial plastic ice T [Hirata 2017]. prism[4], prism[5], prism[6], ... | Ice nanotubes.
 [Koga 2001].
 gromacs[filename]| Read a .gro file as a unit lattice of an ice.
-See the output of `genice gromacs` for usage. zeolite[XYZ]|Retrieve cif file of Zeolite XYZ from [IZA structure database](http://www.iza-structure.org/databases) as a unit lattice of an ice.
-Install [cif2ice](https://github.com/vitroid/cif2ice) separately to use it. cif[filename]|Retrieve cif file as a unit lattice of an ice.
+See the output of `genice gromacs` for usage.
+Note that only water molecules will be obtained. zeolite[XYZ]|Retrieve cif file of Zeolite XYZ from [IZA structure database](http://www.iza-structure.org/databases) as a unit lattice of an ice.
 Install [cif2ice](https://github.com/vitroid/cif2ice) separately to use it.
+(Experimental) cif[filename]|Retrieve cif file as a unit lattice of an ice.
+Install [cif2ice](https://github.com/vitroid/cif2ice) separately to use it.
+(Experimental)

 Ice names with double quotations are not experimentally verified.